TheNoswad/sc-wiki/Strict_Pulling_Piston.md

 ## Use

 Place the piston where you want it.
-It is a directional block like the [Dispenser](Dispenser "wikilink") and will be aimed at you when you place it.
+It is a directional block like the [Dispenser](Recipaedia/Items/Dispenser.md "wikilink") and will be aimed at you when you place it.

 This piston is a special case and can be very useful in a wide variety of applications.
-It is necessary to make compact [Piston Lifts](Piston_Lifts "wikilink").
+It is necessary to make compact [Piston Lifts](Guides/Piston_Lifts.md "wikilink").
 With this piston, some very complex machines may be designed.

 You can think of it as having a 'block detector' built into it.
 Once